-You’d be hard-pressed to find a QLP employee who doesn’t have a stress ball of some sort on their desk.
-It’s not because we’re constantly stressed out (maybe on some days); we just have a ton of them around the office.
+You’d be hard-pressed to find a Quality Logo Products employee who doesn’t have some kind of stress ball on their desk.
+It’s not because we’re constantly stressed out (maybe on some days), we just have a ton of them around the office.
 Plus, our mascot Bubba is a stress ball, and he’s pretty hard to avoid.

-We’d be surprised if you’ve never seen a stress ball before, either.
+We’d be surprised if you’ve never seen or used a stress ball before.
 Sometimes they are called stress relievers because they come in all sorts of shapes and sizes.
 They’re usually squishy, some more so than others, but their intended purpose is pretty straightforward.

 Standard Stress Balls

-Professionally crafted stress balls are often made from a special type of foam rubber known as closed-cell polyurethane (use that in your next Words with Friends game).
+Professionally crafted stress balls are often made from a special type of foam rubber known as closed-cell polyurethane.
 A mold is created in the shape of the stress ball and injected with a special liquid, which results in a chemical reaction that forms carbon dioxide bubbles.
 Those bubbles create the foam that makes the stress ball nice and squishy.

-All stress balls aren’t the same, though.
 The squishiness of the ball depends on a couple different factors.
-The denser a stress ball is, the firmer it will be.
+The denser a stress ball, the firmer the product.
 To measure density, we use something called a durometer.
-Essentially a durometer is a hardness scale, and the harder an object is, the higher its durometer.
+Essentially a durometer is a hardness scale—the harder an object, the higher its durometer.
 Polyurethane has a pretty wide range on the hardness scale, which means stress balls can be super squishy or pretty firm.
-In fact, some polyurethane material can be denser than a car tire tread.
+In fact, some polyurethane material can be denser than the tread on a car tire!

-That’s why when you look at our website and see four different versions of an apple stress ball, they’ll all look a little different.
-If you were to order them all (and we wouldn’t turn you away if you wanted to), you would see that the apples all feel a little different as well.
+When you look at our website and see four different versions of an apple stress ball, they’ll all look a little different.
+If you were to order them all, you would see that the apples all feel a little different as well.
+How about them apples?

 Custom Stress Balls

-Believe it or not, stress relievers can be customized to your exact specifications if needed.
-Many companies have designed their own stress balls to look like company mascots or department heads!
-Stress relievers can even be made to emit a pleasing scent like lilac or peppermint when they are handled.
-Some stress balls are not even balls at all; they are available in the shape of an animal, a cartoon character, or something equally eye-catching.
+Stress relievers can be customized to your exact specifications.
+Many companies have even designed their own stress balls to look like company mascots or department heads!
+They can even be made to emit a pleasing scent like lilac or peppermint.
+Plus, they are available in all shapes and sizes whether it's in the shape of an animal, object, or anything else you can imagine!

-Custom stress balls are made essentially the same way as standard shapes, but with a few pretty important changes.
-First off, you’re creating a stress ball that has never been made before.
-So, a brand new mold has to be created.
-Different dyes also need to be made for each color featured in the stress ball.
+Round stress balls are made essentially the same way as stress relievers of other shapes, but with a few pretty important changes.
+A brand new mold has to be created and different dyes need to be made for each color featured in the stress ball.

-Other than that, the process is pretty similar.
+Other than that, the process is pretty similar for customized stress relievers with unique shapes.
 Once the special liquid is injected into the custom mold, the same polyurethane foam rubber is formed, but this time into a custom shape.

-After the stress balls are made (whether they’re standard or custom), they are imprinted with a company’s name, logo, slogan, and sometimes contact information.
-Typically they are handed out as promotional products to customers and potential clients at tradeshows or conventions, but for particularly stressful jobs, some companies may hand out stress balls to their own employees.
-No matter how you got your hands on a stress ball, these squishy and colorful balls of foam can take a load off your worried mind!
+After the stress balls are made (whether they’re standard or custom), they are imprinted with a company’s name, logo, slogan, or custom design.
+Typically stress relievers are handed out as promotional products to customers and potential clients at trade shows or conventions, but some companies may hand them out to their own employees.
+No matter how you got your hands on a stress ball, these squishy and colorful balls of foam can ease your worries!